Toronto Maple Leafs Logo

 Toronto Maple Leafs emblem

-The earliest logo designs are simple and straightforward.
-They represent the large “T” and indicate the club’s location – the city of Toronto.
+The earliest logo sketches are simple and clear.
+They represent a large letter “T” and indicate the club’s location: Toronto.
 From 1917 to 1927, they were purely textual.
-Then the legendary maple leaf appeared, which underwent several transformations.
-Designers changed its size, shape, style, put different meanings.
-The image, as close as possible to the modern one, was approved in 1938.
-It differs only in recesses – in the current version, they are more expressive and sharp.
+Then came the legendary maple leaf, which underwent several transformations.
+Designers changed its size, shape, and style and imbued it with various meanings.
+The image, most similar to the modern one, was approved in 1938.
+It differs only in the indentations in the current version; they are more expressive and sharper.

 Toronto Maple Leafs symbol

-The textual part has always played a huge role in the team’s visual identity, so the management never removed the inscription from the logo.
-There are five types of typefaces in the history of Toronto Maple Leafs logos.
-All of them (except the 1927-1938 version) are smooth, chopped, grotesque types.
-But the color palette is simple and consists only of blue and white.
+The textual part has always played a huge role in the team’s visual identity, so management never removed the inscription from the logo.
+Five types of fonts exist in the history of the Toronto Maple Leafs logos.
+All of them (except for the 1927-1938 version) are smooth, sans-serif, and grotesque.
+The color palette is simple, consisting only of blue and white.

-The ice hockey club redesigned the logo in 2016 to celebrate its centenary.
-Additional jagged edges have been added to the silhouette of the maple leaf.
-Now their number (31) represents 1931 when the Maple Leaf Gardens stadium was opened.
+The hockey club changed the logo design in 2016 to honor its centennial.
+Additional serrations were added to the silhouette of the maple leaf.
+Their number (31) now symbolizes 1931, the year Maple Leaf Gardens was opened.